Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 * I wish that I can find what I am looking for.
 > More information can new customers find on all pages.
 * I wish that it is not complicated to purchase an order.
  * I wish that I can ask for help if I need it.
-> Use the contact information by making a call, sending an email, fill the form, or by coming for visit to the shop.
+> Use the contact information by making a call, sending an email, fill the form, or coming for visit to the shop.
 * I hope that I can get my order on time.
-> Customers can select date of delivery.
+> Customers can select the date of delivery.
 * I hope that it is tasty as it looks like.
  * I hope that it is as perfect and nice as the images.
 > Customers can have a look at the images.
 * I hope it is not that expensive.
 > All the products are marked with prices.